 The timber demand in a region is the sum of local/regional demands and timber claims by other regions.
 The trade assumptions are adopted from external models, limiting the application of the model for cases with regional timber scarcity.

-The only driver of deforestation modelled in IMAGE 3.0 is the net expansion of agriculture per region.
+The only driver of deforestation modelled in IMAGE 3.2 is the net expansion of agriculture per region.
 Many drivers of deforestation are not related to agricultural expansion, but there is no global assessment of these other drivers.
-Therefore, total deforestation rates in IMAGE are calibrated to FAO deforestation rates.
+Therefore, total deforestation rates in IMAGE are calibrated to FAO and satellite observed deforestation rates.
 Drivers and extent of deforestation are very uncertain and subject to debate, yet determine future deforestation and deforestation emissions in scenario simulations.